Invisible link to canonical for Microformats

 A Developers Guide

-Welcome to Slug: An Intro Course for Developers
+Welcome to Slug: A Practical Developer Course

 By the end, you will be able to: